-In 2017, the targets set through the AIP as agreed by the school community focused on the improvement initiatives of Building Practice Excellence, Empowering students and building school pride and building communities.
+In 2018, the targets set through the AIP as agreed by the school community focused on the improvement initiatives of Building Practice Excellence and Building Communities.
+This was built through the three FISO Goals as part of the 2018 - 2021 Strategic Plan.